What does Exodus 1:18 mean?

 Verse Commentary:

-The midwives refused to put newborn males to death.
-Pharaoh confronted Shiphrah and Puah regarding this issue, asking them, "Why have you done this…?"
-The next verse shares the response of the midwives, which in the context of the prior verses is clearly a lie.
-They will answer the Hebrew women had their children before the midwives arrived (Exodus 1:19), yet verse 17 says the midwives refused to kill the children.
+The midwives refused to put newborn males to death (Exodus 1:16).
+Pharaoh confronted Shiphrah and Puah (Exodus 1:15) regarding his orders to commit infanticide.
+It would seem to him that they've disobeyed—which they have (Exodus 1:17).
+Their response (Exodus 1:19) is an overt lie: claiming that Hebrew women were birthing children before the midwives arrive.
+Verse 17 is clear that these midwives refused to kill the children.
 God, apparently, approved of their difficult and risky decision (Exodus 1:20).

-This is one of the rare situations in which deception led to saving innocent lives.
+This is a rare situation where deception led to saving innocent lives.
 A similar situation is found when Rahab protects two Jewish spies visiting Jericho.
 She lied to the soldiers and helped the two spies escape.
 God honored Rahab as a result.
 Her action was considered an act of faith rather than sin (Hebrews 11:31; James 2:25).
 Though lying is sin (Exodus 20:16; Ephesians 4:25), these two examples reveal times when God honored someone who lied to protect innocent lives.
-As challenging as they may be, incidents such as these are still part of God's inspired Word and have to be considered when discussing ethical issues.
+As challenging as they may be, incidents such as these are still part of God's inspired Word and must be considered when discussing ethical issues.

 Verse Context:

-Exodus 1:15–22 describes the Egyptian king's third, most drastic attempt to curb Israeli population growth.
+Exodus 1:15–22 describes the most drastic attempt to curb Israeli population growth.
 After enslavement and brutality, the Hebrews are still growing.
-Out of political fears and racial disgust, the Egyptians seek other ways of reducing Israeli power.
+Out of fear, the Egyptians seek other ways of reducing Israeli power.
 Here, Pharaoh will enact a program of infanticide: ordering Hebrew midwives to murder male Jewish babies.
 When they resist, Egypt's king extends this command to the Egyptian people in general.
 This backdrop of murder sets the scene for the rise of Moses, the eventual leader of the nation of Israel.

 Chapter Summary: